GianlucaLaRosa/bitRubrica/readme.md

 ### Features:

-- this app respond to your system theme
+- this app responds to your system color theme
 - many pages have a scroll progression bar on the very top
 - the form is validated by JS
 - the pagination is featured thanks to **json-server response headers**

+This app uses loDASH.

 Before visit the app, via _npm_
 `npm install --global http-server json-server`